 The mechanical values of bitumen roof sheets are substantially improved by the use of scrims.

-Materials that tend to tear easily, such as paper, foil or films from different plastics, will be effectively tear-proofed by laminating with laid scrims.
+Materials that tend to tear easily, such as paper, foil or films from different plastics, will be prevented from tearing effectively by laminating these with laid scrims.
 When laminating a scrim between two layers of film or other materials, less adhesive will be needed and the cohesion of the laminate will be improved.

-Scrim production always involves a thermal drying.
-This pre-shrinks the polyester and other thermoplastic yarn, thereby substantially improving subsequent treatments by the customer.
+The production of scrims always requires a thermal drying process.
+This leads to preshrinking of the polyester and other thermoplastic yarns which will improve substantially subsequent treatments done by the customer.